Ollie, Ollie, The Ox Is Free!

 Why is his belly swollen?
 He’s starving; positively toxic and pregnant with Laura’s meaning.
 He had to consume the “old body” for Laura’s spell to reach its forgone conclusion.
 He is a vessel, a tool, something only of utility to her.
 Not yet sterilized into his own taxonomy, just subject to her taxidermy – scoffed, stuffed, bloated and molded into place as accessory and plaything.

 Ollie was made to be a demon.
 Provoked beyond escalation.
 Just before his end he’s tormented beyond belief.
 First he watches with jaundiced eye as Piper is baptized into nonexistence.
-Then he witnesses Laura give up on the ritual and let Piper go, rendering her sacrifice of him also spent needlessly.
+Then he witnesses Laura abort the ritual and let Piper go, rendering her sacrifice of him also spent needlessly.
 All she had to do was call Laura “mom”.
 The preferential treatment was too much to bear.
-He’s not stoic, there’s still some humanity left in him, so he attacks his newest sister.
+He’s not stoic — there’s still some humanity left in him — so he attacks his newest sister.
 It’s only when Ollie escapes the conceptual prison of Laura’s dialectic that he can speak freely, breathe easy.
 In doing so he becomes Connor Bird again.

-While Andy and Piper are subjected to her whims for a short time, who knows how long Laura has had Ollie all to herself?
+While Andy and Piper are subjected to her whims for a short time, who knows how long Laura had Ollie all to herself?
 Sure, the possession is terrible, but what else did she do to him?
 Did she subject him to a lecture?
 A workshop?
 A witch hunt?
 A TED talk?
 A casting couch?
 Cognitive Behavioral Therapy?
 Counseling!?
-Tell him his problems are just a result of not being positive?
+Tell him his problems are just a result of not being positive enough?
 That it’s all in his head?
 That he needs to smile more?
 Insist that he explain himself while condemning his very and every expression?
 Emasculate him or worse?
 Is his exterior just what boys feel inside under such tutelage?
-I’m talking institutionalization – academia, state media, corporate news and other public relations that only construct empty nest straw men in him.
+I’m talking institutionalization – academia, state media, corporate news and other faith-based public relations that only construct empty nest straw men in him through force-fed thatch doused with insulating hatred, inexpressible pain and insoluble conflict.
 What other context could make gnawing on hardwood, integrating its splinters and swallowing its pulp a sign of power – appropriate?

 How will Piper get through her trauma?
-Blind, without love or family and not yet legally old enough to live on her own?
-What do the Pipers of the world have to look forward to upon returning from something so harrowing if it’s not another foster home?
+Blind, without love or family and not yet legally old enough to live on her own… what do the Pipers of the world have to look forward to upon returning from something so harrowing if it’s not another infantilizing institution?
+What kind of future could she hope to lead?

 What explains Laura’s arrested development?
 Social media?
 Instant gratification?
 Likes?
-Could it be the oversocialization of an overachiever?
+Could it be the mass oversocialization of overachievers?
+Propaganda and censorship?
+Or something that reflects personal agency, like the echoes of free will captured in a physical medium she can loop endlessly?
 How would that explain her hatred of men?
 Did a man box her out of the child development career she wanted?
 Surely her need to spread trauma stems from her own in equal measure, right?
 An eye for an eye?
 It couldn’t be just for attention could it?
 That would be irredeemable.
 Deplorable.
 No, it’d have to be something beyond my experience, something I’d need to intuit.

 Let’s start with the worst possible thing that can happen to a woman in our contemporary culture.
 Was anything resembling rape shown?
 Not to Laura nor Cathy.
 In fact, nothing sexual happened at all.
-Unless you count Laura and Andy kissing his dead father at his open casket funeral.
-Something Laura wanted for Andy; a keepsake of his last moments with his abuser, thatch for the hate she’s constructing.
+Unless you count Laura and Andy kissing his foster father’s corpse at his open casket funeral.
+Something Laura wanted for Andy, a keepsake of his last moments with his abuser.
+What is Laura’s connection with this father anyway?
+Did they swim in the same circles?
+Provide each others’ networks with the youth they craved?
+She didn’t stalk the blind before she “formally” met Piper, did she?
+How did the father die again?
+He drowned in his own vomit, right?
+But I digress….

 When we have to change our opinion about someone we hold the inconvenience he has therewith caused us greatly to his discredit.

 What makes rape traumatic?
-The occlusion of the self by something darker; a perversion and altering of a future; betrayal, alienation and paranoia; social fallout and potential burnout from sex, love or even connection; possible irreparable damage to the body and unwanted pregnancy.
+The occlusion of the self by something darker; a perversion and altering of a future; betrayal, alienation, exposure and paranoia; social fallout and potential burnout from sex, love or even connection; possible irreparable damage to the body and unwanted pregnancy.
+What makes rape tragic?
+Particularity here and now?
+That rape has been put on a pedestal, elevated above any other violations of merit.
+Privileged.
+Rape is a crutch to its perpetrator and insinuator; a bludgeon to its victim and defendant.
+Rape is only one facet of possible trauma, what we’re scolded into believing trumps other forms of abuse.
+Pushed up against its smeared-red glass ceiling to view the abyss only one way – shallow.
+Making us monsters in its rose-tinted light.

 Ultimately one loves one’s desires and not that which is desired.

 What makes trauma tragic?
 The loss of agency replaced by unshakable memories – a parochial leash in time nailed to an internal wound that never quite heals taut with imposed tension to a hidden growth that never quite recovers.
-Trauma happens when one isn’t ready for it; wasting time constantly catching up makes it regrettable.
+Trauma occurs when one isn’t ready for it, wasting time constantly catching up makes it regrettable.
 What makes criticizing or voicing rape taboo?
-Polite society.
+Civil society.
 Make of that what you will, Freud did.
 What makes trauma so touchy, so touching, is that to prove its point it targets innocence.

 One has to requite good and ill: but why to precisely the person who did us good or ill?

-If Cathy was just another stand in for Laura’s youth and the trauma that keeps it circling the drain was caused by rape, that’s awful.
+If Cathy was just another stand-in for Laura’s youth and the trauma that keeps it circling the drain was caused by rape, that’s awful.
 Tragic.
 For the sake of my stake, let’s say this was the case.
 Does it justify how she treated her son and captive?
 Is it ever okay to inflict trauma on the innocent intentionally?
 If the worst thing that could happen to someone isn’t justification enough for her hatred of those she victimizes, what is?
+If she wasn’t actually sexually assaulted, wouldn’t her crying wolf hurt those who have been?
 Does empathy halt at the salted boundary that is transgression?
 What would any remaining connection be called?
 Has it started resonating with you what empathy has become?

 He who rejoices even at the stake triumphs not over pain but at the fact that he feels no pain where he had expected to feel it.
 A parable.